bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kahn.md

 7. Pioneered the use of algebraic curves in cryptography.
 8. Invented the Kahn-machine, a mechanical calculator that solves linear equations.

-Born 13 May1926, Nuremberg, Bayern, Germany.
+Born 13 May 1926, Nuremberg, Bayern, Germany.
 Died 8 February 1998, Bourne End, Buckinghamshire, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Kahn/)